trinker/wakefield/README.md

     ## ℹ The deprecated feature was likely used in the ggplot2 package.
     ##   Please report the issue at <]8;;https://github.com/tidyverse/ggplot2/issueshttps://github.com/tidyverse/ggplot2/issues]8;;>.

-    ## Warning in panel_params$guide: partial match of 'guide' to 'guides'

 ![](tools/figure/unnamed-chunk-17-1.png)<!-- -->

 ## Expanded Dummy Coding